 What is it?

-HDR (High Dynamic Range) photography uses post-processing tools to combine a series of images and adjust the contrast ratios to produce final images impossible with a single exposure.
-The workflow described in this e-paper produce an enhanced photorealistic image.
+HDR (High Dynamic Range) photography uses post-processing tools to produce an image with a very large range of values between white and black.
+The workflows described in this e-paper produce an enhanced photorealistic image.

 My HDR workflow

 First I should not call it “My” workflow as it has come from a number of sources.
 High on the list are the tutorials by Tray Ratcliff available at www.stuckincustoms.com.
 I guess it is “My Workflow” because I have taken what I like from many sources, added to them and modified them to my liking.
 Software is always advancing and my workflow changes with them along with changes within myself.
 Possibly these are the greatest changes, but new software makes the process so much easier!

 Today all of my true (multi shot) HDR images are made using “Aurora HDR 2019” by Skylum Software.
 With the state of the art digital images today most of my HDR photos are created from a single shot then either processed in Aurora or directly in Lightroom by Adobe.

 For a good single shot image you must have exposed the original well in camera.
 In particular you must not have blown out any highlights!
 Often this means under exposing.
 Photographers typically call this pushing to the right meaning exposing so that a histogram is as far to the right as possible without saturating anything.
 These images often look bad (dark) out of the camera but when post processed produced great final images.
 A second thing that needs to be done in camera is to change from using jpg images to RAW images.
 Most cameras and even some phones can do this.
 These two steps will create image files with the greatest amount of details.

 By simply compressing the highlights and increasing the shadows one can create a HDR image in Lightroom.
 To make it look good you need to make a few more adjustments: